Oceanian nations at the FIFA World Cup: 2006: Australia reaches the Round of 16

 A total of 10 teams entered the 2006 World Cup competition.
 The competition was composed of three rounds.
 Australia and New Zealand entered the competition directly in the Second Round.
 The other 10 teams were divided in two groups of five teams each, and played against each other once.
 In the Second Round buckled surprise.
 Australia drew 2–2 with the Solomon Islands, which combined with other results put that team ahead of New Zealand in the standings and meaning that the Solomon Islands qualified for the final playoff rather than the expected New Zealand.
 On 22 July 2005, Guus Hiddink was announced by FIFA as the new national coach.
 This announcement came after intense speculation by the Australian media over potential candidates and even a premature announcement from Hiddink himself.
 After some initial training sessions with the Australian team in the Netherlands, his first campaign as national coach resulted in an 11–1 aggregate win over the Solomon Islands in the OFC Qualifying Tournament Final.
 The remaining task for Hiddink and Australia was the Oceania-South America playoff against the fifth placed team from the CONMEBOL Qualifying Tournament for a place in the World Cup.
 Australia, ranked #49, then moved on to play 18th ranked Uruguay in a rematch of the qualifying matches in 2001.
 Again, there was a huge contrast in preparation.
 Australia had only two recent qualifying matches, against #138 Solomon Islands, only three days apart.
 Uruguay's preparation had included four qualifying matches, in the previous two months, including: beaten #26 Colombia, drawn with #33 Ecuador, and beaten #4 Argentina.
 Uruguay defeated Australia 1–0 in Montevideo on 12 November 2005, after a header from Dario Rodriguez.
 Australia had the better of their Uruguayan opponents for a lot of the match, but they could not capitalise on their opportunities.
 In Sydney, on 16 November for the second leg of the qualifying series and in front of 82,698 fans at Telstra Stadium, Australia led Uruguay 1–0 after 90 minutes following a goal by Mark Bresciano in the first half.
 The aggregate was tied, and extra time was played.
-Neither team scored after two periods of extra time, bringing the game to a penalty shootout.
-Australia won the penalty shootout 4–2, making Australia the first ever team to qualify for a World Cup via a penalty shootout.
+Neither team scored after two periods of extra time, bringing the game to a penalty shoot-out.
+Australia won the penalty shoot-out 4–2, making Australia the first ever team to qualify for a World Cup via a penalty shoot-out.
 Australian goalkeeper Mark Schwarzer made two saves and John Aloisi scored the winning penalty.
 The resulting win led to scenes of celebration across the country, as the Socceroos qualifying for the 2006 FIFA World Cup in Germany, their first qualification in 32 years.